You are here: Website Maintenance > Ongoing operation

 Many common systems (especially plugin-based CMS) create their own complexity:

-more extensions → more dependencies → more potential security vulnerabilities.
+more extensions - more dependencies - more potential security vulnerabilities.

-- central updates
+- centralized updates

-- a uniform technical base
+- uniform technical base

 - no uncontrolled plugin landscape